14th International Architecture Biennale Exhibition: “Office US”

 01/01/1969

-Project, DrawingPhotographer:Christopher Alexander/C.E.S., Berkeley, CA, U.S.A.Source:Digital, PMT, NegativeCharacteristics:16"x26", 4"x6", B&WSite plan drawings prepared for the design PREVI competition: 1) The Site; 2) Houses on the site in one cell; 3) One cell diagram with its road system, parking lots at the edges, and the outdoor room.
-They were exhibited at ...
+Project, DrawingPhotographer:Christopher Alexander/C.E.S., Berkeley, CA, U.S.A.Source:Digital, PMT, NegativeCharacteristics:16"x26", 4"x6", B&WDigitizedThree site plan drawings prepared for the design PREVI competition; the general site plan is supported by larger scale plans highlighting details on proposed house plans, road system, parking lots, and outdoor rooms.
+They were exhibited at the 14th International Architecture ...

 -